← Back to Insights

 EU AI Act intersection

-If your AI system's output reaches EU residents — diaspora customers, European business partners, anyone in the EU — the EU AI Act may also apply.
-It has extraterritorial reach, same as GDPR.
+If your AI system's output reaches EU residents (diaspora customers, European business partners, anyone in the EU, the EU AI Act may also apply.
+It reaches beyond the EU, though on its own Article 2 tests rather than GDPR's.

 The overlaps: AI Act requires risk classification, NDPA requires a DPIA.
 AI Act requires technical documentation, NDPA requires records of processing.
 Similar exercises, not identical ones.
 If you're a Nigerian fintech serving diaspora, you're potentially under three regulatory frameworks simultaneously.

-We've written about managing the full regulatory stack — NDPA + CBN + GDPR + AI Act — in one programme.
+We've written about managing the full regulatory stack, covering NDPA, CBN, GDPR and the AI Act in one programme.

 What I'd tell you to do right now